 This page is about the development of the lighting plan for the Duplicable City Center.
 It is purposed to share the important developments and considerations made in relationship to the interaction of light, energy conservation, and aesthetics in this structure.
 This page includes the following sections:

 Designing an eco-lighting plan means creating a maximally energy efficient and functional plan to meet all of a structure’s lighting needs.
 It saves energy and reduces up-front energy infrastructure costs in off-grid village construction.
-As a component of achieving LEED Platinum certification, lighting is also a big foundation of 25 possible points of 80 needed (out of a total of 110) for LEED Platinum qualification.
+As a component of achieving LEED Platinum certification, lighting is also a big part of 25 possible points of 80 needed (out of a total of 110) for LEED Platinum qualification.

 One Community’s goal in open sourcing the Duplicable City Center eco-lighting plan is to help people interested in more sustainable lighting approaches, saving money through reduced energy usage, and/or curious about the process of maximizing lighting-related points for LEED Platinum certification.
 These goals are also part of our Highest Good Energy plan for do-it-yourself and replicable teacher/demonstration communities, villages, and cities.

 Eco-lighting can be designed using several different approaches.
-We’ve used the Leadership in Energy and Environmental Design (LEED) guidelines as our foundation.
+We’ve used the Leadership in Energy and Environmental Design (LEEDv4) guidelines as our foundation.
 We discuss here the specifics of LEED, how you can apply these eco-lighting standards to your own projects, and our LEED Platinum design process for the Duplicable City Center.
 We do this with the following sections:

 The lighting aspects of LEED are emphasized in the energy efficiency and the indoor environmental quality sections.
 LEED Version 4 (the most current as of this writing) promotes more energy efficient lighting and lighting design with the following credited areas: